-As an example, the spaces $\mathcal{A}^{v,sv,w,sw}(\uparrow)$ (that is, any of the spaces above) restricted to degrees up to 2 are studied in detail in Section 4.3.
+As an example, the spaces $A^{v,sv,w,sw}(\uparrow)$ (that is, any of the spaces above) restricted to degrees up to 2 are studied in detail in Section 4.3.

-In the same manner as in the theory of finite-type invariants of ordinary knots (see especially [6, Section 3]), the spaces $\mathcal{A}^{\star}(\uparrow)$ (meaning, all of the spaces above) carry much algebraic structure.
+In the same manner as in the theory of finite-type invariants of ordinary knots (see especially [6, Section 3]), the spaces $\mathcal{A}^(\uparrow)$ (meaning, all of the spaces above) carry much algebraic structure.
 The juxtaposition product makes them into graded algebras.
-The product of two finite-type invariants is a finite-type invariant (whose type is the sum of the types of the factors); this induces a product on weight systems, and therefore a co-product $\Delta$ on arrow diagrams.
-In brief (and much the same as in the usual finite-type
+The product of two finite-type invariants is a finite-type invariant (whose type is the sum of the types of the factors); this induces a product on weight systems, and therefore a co-product Δ on arrow diagrams.
+In brief (and much the same as in the usual finite-type story), the co-product ΔD of an arrow diagram D is the sum of all ways of dividing the arrows in D between a "left co-factor" and a "right co-factor".
+In summary:

-The XII relation of [20] follows from RI and need not be imposed.
+25 The XII relation of [20] follows from RI and need not be imposed.

-- 1 Just as in the cases of u-knots (ie ordinary knots) and/or w-braids, the existence of an $\frac{1}{2}$ expansion Z: {w-knots} $\rightarrow \mathcal{A}^{sw}(\uparrow)$ is equivalent to the statement "every weight system integrates", ie "every degree m linear functional on $\mathcal{A}^{sw}(\uparrow)$ is the $m^{th}$ derivative of a type m invariant of long w-knots". - Theorem 3.10 There exists an expansion $Z: \{w\text{-knots}\} \to \mathcal{A}^{sw}(\uparrow)$ . - Proof It is best to define Z by an example, and it is best to display the example only as a picture:
+11/2 Theorem 3.10 There exists an expansion $Z: \{w\text{-knots}\} \to \mathcal{A}^{sw}(\uparrow)$.

+Proof It is best to define Z by an example, and it is best to display the example only as a picture:

-17 It is clear how to define Z(K) in the general case: for every crossing in K place an exponential reservoir of arrows (compare with Equation (15)) next to that crossing, with the arrows heading from the upper strand to the lower strand, taking positive reservoirs $(e^{-a})^{20}$ ( $e^a$ , with a symbolizing the arrow) for positive crossings and negative reservoirs ( $e^{-a}$ ) for negative crossings, and then tug the skeleton until it looks like a straight line.
-Note that the TC relation in $A^{sw}$ is used to show that all reasonable ways of placing an arrow reservoir at a crossing (with its heading and sign fixed) are equivalent:
+12 It is clear how to define Z(K) in the general case: for every crossing in K place an exponential reservoir of arrows (compare with Equation (15)) next to that crossing, with the arrows heading from the upper strand to the lower strand, taking positive reservoirs (e^{a}) , with a symbolizing the arrow) for positive crossings and negative reservoirs (e^{-a}) for negative crossings, and then tug the skeleton until it looks like a straight line.
+Note that the TC relation in A^{sw} is used to show that all reasonable ways of placing an arrow reservoir at a crossing (with its heading and sign fixed) are equivalent: